 2017: Senator Tim Scott and Senator Tim Kaine

 St. Joseph’s Day Breakfast

-Since 1997, The Faith & Politics Institute has celebrated St. Joseph's Day with an annual breakfast, speech, and awards presentation.
-St. Joseph is the patron saint of the worker, and the Institute's annual St. Joseph's Day breakfast was founded to raise awareness of the spiritual and moral issues that affect economic life in America.
+Named for the patron saint of the laborer, this annual breakfast and awards presentation was founded to raise awareness of the spiritual and moral issues that affect economic life in America.

 The weekly reflection groups organized by The Faith & Politics Institute allow members of Congress time and space for introspection and reflective dialogue.
 Other reflection groups, for senior congressional staff, are designed to help them meet needs unique to their role.